Energetic, eclectic Brooklyn tours from a veteran guide.

-These tours, all led and booked by Norman, are geared to energetic, curious people, and have attracted enthusiastic visitors of all ages, from student groups to seniors.
+These tours, all led and booked by Norman, a longtime Brooklynite, are geared to energetic, curious people, and have attracted enthusiastic visitors of all ages, from student groups to seniors.

 Why visit Brooklyn neighborhoods?

-"Brooklyn" has become media shorthand for some notable neighborhoods within the larger borough, part of the evolving Brooklyn "brand."
-We can certainly see some of those neighborhoods, but, remember, the borough is vast, Brooklyn has more people and area than the City of Paris!
+"Brooklyn" has become media shorthand for some neighborhoods within the larger borough, part of the evolving Brooklyn "brand."
+I can introduce you to some of those neighborhoods, but, remember, Brooklyn is larger and more populous than the City of Paris.

 First steps to your Brooklyn tour

 Those new to Brooklyn might consider Brooklyn 101 (Park Slope, Prospect Park, Brooklyn Heights, Fulton Ferry) as an introduction, or the longer Brooklyn 202 (which adds Fort Greene & Clinton Hill).
 Then again, you may be more interested in Williamsburg, or Jewish neighborhoods, or other areas.
 We can discuss it.

 Please check tour pages, fees, my FAQ and list of "top misconceptions" about Brooklyn, then get in touch.